|

 circulation is not constricted from the foot.
 These socks are available in

-different colors and are indistinguishable from socks.
+different colors and are generally indistinguishable from regular socks.

 People with diabetes are more likely to have foot problems than those